Realme 11 Pro Series: Specs, Features, Launch Price And More

 Realme 11 Pro series: How much will they cost?

 The Realme 11 Pro comes in two colour variants, namely Sunrise Beige and Astral Black.
-The base variant in the 8GB + 128GB configuration is expected to be priced at THB 10,104.
+The base variant in the 8GB + 128GB configuration is expected to be priced at SGD 391.
 The Realme 11 Pro Plus, on the other hand, comes in three colours – Sunrise Beige, Astral Black and Oasis Green.
-The base model in the 8GB + 256GB configuration is expected to cost THB 11,789.
+The base model in the 8GB + 256GB configuration is expected to cost around SGD 456.

 Realme 11 Pro: Cheap thrills